Graduate Admissions FAQ

 Do you have set guidelines and/or a template for the required Letter of Intent?

-We do not have a specific template for applicants.
+No. We do not have set guidelines nor a specific template for applicants.
 Generally, the letter should concisely summarize the applicant’s qualifications as they relate to the given Psychology graduate stream, and must include a clearly articulated research plan.
 Most letters are 1-2 pages in length.

 How much does it cost to submit an application for graduate study in Psychology at UBC Okanagan?